Nobel Prize winners talk research, Nobel ceremony, and are remembered by U-M colleagues

 What do you wear to a Nobel Prize ceremony?
 How do you explain to other people what you did to win the most prestigious scientific prize in the world?
 What do you say to a king when he escorts you to a banquet?

-These questions and more were addressed by 2018 Nobel Laureates Gérard Mourou, the A. D. Moore Distinguished University Professor Emeritus, and Prof. Donna Strickland, Mourou’s former graduate student, when they visited campus as distinguished lecturers for Biomedical Engineering and Physics, respectively, this fall.
+These questions and more were addressed by 2018 Nobel Laureates Gérard Mourou, the A. D. Moore Distinguished University Professor Emeritus, and Prof. Donna Strickland, Mourou’s former graduate student, when they visited campus as distinguished lecturers for Biomedical Engineering and Physics on October 30th and November 1st, respectively, this fall.

 Mourou and Strickland won the Nobel Prize in Physics – the most prestigious of all the Nobel prizes – in 2018 “for their method of generating high-intensity, ultra-short optical pulses.”
 They did this with their invention of chirped pulse amplification (CPA).